The personal injury discount rate is an actuarial tool that is used when helping to calculate future losses in a…

 It is estimated that for most SME’s more than 50% of their value resides in intellectual property or other intangibles.…

-When facing a marital breakdown* and an uncertain future, often the last thing that parties think about is their estate…
+When facing a divorce or civil partnership breakdown and an uncertain future, often the last thing that parties think about…

 There are several considerations to think about when preparing a Will, but pets can often be overlooked.
 As a Labrador…